joycehan/strikingly-interview-test-instructions/README.md

 5. **Submit Test Results**
 	- After getting your results, if you are happy with your results, then you can submit the results
 	- To submit the results, you put "action":"submitTestResults"
-	- You should copy and paste the repsonse to README.md on the github repository
+	- You should copy the repsonse and send to joyce[at]strikingly.com
 	- Request & Response
 		* Request:
 			<pre><code>